rclone/rclone/docs/content/alias.md

 with the target `mydrive:private/backup`.
 Invoking `rclone mkdir backup:desktop` is exactly the same as invoking `rclone mkdir mydrive:private/backup/desktop`.

+There will be no special handling of paths containing `..` segments.
+Invoking `rclone mkdir backup:../desktop` is exactly the same as invoking `rclone mkdir mydrive:private/backup/../desktop`.

 Here is an example of how to make a alias called `remote` for local folder.
 First run: